liatrio/tag-o11y-quick-start-manifests/README.md

 ## GitHub Actions Event Tracing

-There is currently a [New Component][componentc] that has been submitted for discussion within the OpenTelemetry community.
+There is currently a [New Component][component] that has been submitted for discussion within the OpenTelemetry community.
 This component builds traces out of GitHub Action workflow events.
 This can be a useful piece of the puzzle for understanding how your CI/CD pipeline is functioning, by leveraging context